-In 2011, James Hightower, a puppet of Whirlpool, was elected mayor.
-When Benton Harbor residents proposed that the city enact by referendum a 1 percent income tax aimed at Whirlpool to help solve the city's financial crisis, Whirlpool and Hightower worked to defeat the measure through a massive misinformation campaign.
+When Benton Harbor residents proposed that the city enact by referendum a 1 percent income tax aimed at Whirlpool to help solve the city's financial crisis, Whirlpool and Hightower worked to defeat the measure through a misinformation massive campaign.
 In 2013, Pinkney and others launched an effort to recall Hightower.
-They gathered the required number of signatures to force a recall election and turned them in to the county clerk, who verified them.
+They gathered the required number of signatures to force a recall election and turned them in to the county clerk, who verified them who signed petitions.

-The recall election was scheduled to be held May 6, 2014 but, at the mayor's request, the Berrien County Sheriff's Department began investigating the petition campaign, intimidating residents who signed petitions.
 In April 2014, prosecutors decided to charge Pinkney with "vote fraud" (five felonies), and soon after, a judge cancelled the recall election.
 In an alarming display of force, a SWAT team was sent to Pinkney's home to look for him.
 At a preliminary hearing May 23, 2014, no direct or indirect evidence against Pinkney was presented, and prosecutors say they need only circumstantial evidence to convict him.
+The judge has ruled that the trial can go forward, and the trial at this writing is scheduled to begin July 21, 2014.
+Pinkney is potentially facing many years in prison, and prosecutors say they want to add more time to his sentence by charging him as a "habitual offender."
+Another leader, James Cornelius faces lesser "vote fraud" charges.
+He says they are after him because he is associated with Pinkney.